 Nipping across to India’s only Chinatown, I tried a crispy fried dumpling before we tackled the most popular food in Calcutta, the kati roll.
 A rolled chapatti smothered with egg and spices, it’s unique to the city.
 As the sun began to set, we joined locals perched on pavements enjoying a cup of chai: spiced Indian tea served in a small clay cup.

-Exploring Saigon’s local food by night, Vietnam, by Eleanor
+Exploring Ho Chi Minh City's local food by night, Vietnam, by Eleanor

-Although Vietnam’s cuisine is widely celebrated, Saigon in particular is not well known for its food – unless you know where to go.
-One night during my stay there, I hopped on the back of a Vespa and joined a ‘Saigon After Dark’ tour.
+Although Vietnam’s cuisine is widely celebrated, Ho Chi Minh City in particular is not well known for its food — unless you know where to go.
+One night during my stay there, I hopped on the back of a Vespa and joined a ‘Ho Chi Minh City After Dark’ tour.
 It’s a great way of getting out of the busy, commercial areas and meeting and eating with local people.

-Over the course of the evening, I rode pillion through Saigon’s winding streets, taking pit stops at my guide’s recommended eateries and tiny, unassuming restaurants.
+Over the course of the evening, I rode pillion through Ho Chi Minh City’s winding streets, taking pit stops at my guide’s recommended eateries and tiny, unassuming restaurants.

 Out of everything I ate that evening, Banh bo (neat steamed pork buns) dipped in an orange sauce were particularly delicious.
 A more unusual highlight were crispy frogs’ legs, nicknamed ‘Vietnamese KFC’.
 Surprisingly, they tasted just like chicken wings.